LeoArrr/leo-portfolio/README.md

 Contact Section: Provides a contact form for users to reach out to Leo for inquiries, along with buttons for direct contact and social media links.
 Footer: Includes links to social media profiles, contact information, and legal pages (Privacy Policy, Terms & Conditions).

-Additional Notes:
+## Additional Notes:

 The website is responsive and adjusts its layout for different screen sizes.
 JavaScript is used to implement scroll functionality for the header and toggle the dropdown menu for smaller screens.
-The design focuses on a modern and professional aesthetic, with a color scheme that complements Leo's brand.
+The design focuses on a modern and professional aesthetic.